hlim1/GradeGator/ProjectManagement/README.md

 ### Week 3
 - Fix the course is visible to all students and instructors.
-- Fix the log-out logic.
+- Fix the log-out logic. (done)
 - The front-end assignment communicates properly with AWS lambda and S3.
   - When an assignment is created, S3 holds assignment files.
   - Lambda communicates with the front-end.
 - Verify that AWS RDS (PostgreSQL) is correctly populated when new data is added using the front-end.
   - There should be a way to query the database using SQL code.
 - Make rubric generation be done online using the UI instead of creating a file locally and uploading the zip file.
+- Don't Allow Students to delete or alter course settings (Change Student permissions).

 ### Week 4